shady236/HackerRank-Solutions/README.md

 # HackerRank Solutions
-Here is my solutions for some HackerRank problems, you can find here solutions for:
+Here is my solutions for some HackerRank problems in theses domains:
 * Algorithms
 * Data Structures
 * C